alcatrazEscapee/mcjunitlib/README.md

 Then, in order to setup tests, the following run configuration is required:

 - Make sure to replace `modid` with your mod id, or use the `${mod_id}` replacement.
+- The `arg '--crashOnFailedTests'` is optional, recommended for a CI environment, it will cause failed tests to crash the server and exit (as opposed to continuing to run the server, allowing a local player to connect and inspect failed tests).
+- The `forceExit = false` is optional, recommended for a CI environment, when not using the IDE run configurations.

 ```groovy
 serverTest {